-- Family Tax Benefit Part B is limited to families where the higher income earner in an eligible couple (a couple with a youngest child under 13 or a grandparent or great-grandparent couple with a youngest child over 13) or a single parent, has an income of \$100,000 per year or less.
-However, if you or your partner receive an income support payment from us or the Department of Veterans' Affairs this income limit will not apply. - Single parents automatically receive the maximum amount of Family Tax Benefit Part B if they have an income of \$100,000 per year or less. - For eligible couples where the higher income earner has an income of \$100,000 per year or less, the income of the lower earner affects how much Family Tax Benefit Part B the family will receive.
+- Family Tax Benefit Part B is limited to families where the higher income earner in an eligible couple (a couple with a youngest child under 13 or a grandparent or great-grandparent couple with a youngest child over 13) or a single parent, has an income of \$100,000 per year or less. - Single parents automatically receive the maximum amount of Family Tax Benefit Part B if they have an income of \$100,000 per year or less. - For eligible couples where the higher income earner has an income of \$100,000 per year or less, the income of the lower earner affects how much Family Tax Benefit Part B the family will receive.
 The lower earner can have income up to \$5,475 and still receive the maximum rate of Family Tax Benefit Part B. Payments are reduced by 20 cents for each dollar of income earned over \$5,475.